 How is the written resolution circulated?

-Any written resolution must be sent to all shareholders entitled to vote on it, and a copy sent to the auditors (where appointed).
-A shareholder is eligible to vote on such a resolution if they were eligible to vote on the date of circulation (and time of circulation to the first shareholder if it comes down to it).
+A shareholder is eligible to vote if they were eligible to vote on the date of circulation (and time of circulation to the first shareholder if it comes down to it).

-Usually the resolution is sent at the same time to all recipients (so far as reasonably practicable) by:
+The resolution should be sent to all recipients at the same date and time (so far as reasonably practicable) by: